-Tiger on the loose in Georgia after tornado rips apart safari park
+Two tigers captured in Georgia after tornado ripped apart enclosure at safari park

-Wild Animal Safari in Pine Mountain park shuts down after area struck by severe weather
+Wild Animal Safari in Pine Mountain Park shut down, residents told to remain indoors

 Related video: Severe weather in Georgia: 8 AM update

-At least one tiger is on the loose in West Georgia after a tornado tore through the area as the state experiences severe weather.
+“THE TIGERS ARE SAFE!
+Like much of Southwest Georgia, Pine Mountain Safari sustained extensive tornado damage this morning,” the park said.
+“Fortunately, none of our animals and employees were hurt.
+However, several animal enclosures were breached, and two tigers briefly escaped.”

+“Both have now been found, tranquillized, and safely returned to a secure enclosure,” Wild Animal Safari announced.
+“We appreciate your concern and support during this difficult time.
+Pine Mountain Safari is committed to the safety of our employees, our animals, our customers, and our community.
+We will continue to update this page with other relevant storm-related information, as warranted.”

-The Troup County Sheriff’s Office said they were made aware that a tiger was missing at the Wild Animal Safari park in Pine Mountain on Sunday morning after a tornado ripped apart the county, according to WSBTV.
+The big cats were reported missing from the Wild Animal Safari Park in Pine Mountain on Sunday morning, according to the Sheriff’s Office.

-The tornado took down trees, inflicted severe damage on buildings and led some to be trapped in their homes on Sunday.
+News of the roaming tigers came in the wake of a massive tornado which ripped apart the county, according to WSBTV, taking down trees and power lines, inflicting severe damage on buildings and leaving people trapped in their homes on Sunday.

+A tornado watch is in place in Troup County until 1pm (local time) on Sunday, and a flood watch until Monday.
+Police have advised residents to stay home.

 The park announced on Sunday morning that it is closed for the day.

-“We have received a report from the Pine Mountain Animal Safari that they are reporting a Tiger that is unaccounted inside the park,” the Troup County Sheriff’s Office said on Facebook.
+“We have received a report from the Pine Mountain Animal Safari that they are reporting a Tiger that is unaccounted inside the park,” the Troup County Sheriff’s Office initially said on Facebook.

-The office added that there’s a tornado watch in Troup County until 1pm and a flood watch until Monday.
-The office added that in addition to downed trees and damaged homes, power lines have also been taken down.

-Police advised residents to stay off the roads.
-It has also been reported that Verizon services in the area have been disrupted, according to Fox 5 Atlanta.

-The National Weather Service forecast for Troup County today states: “Thunderstorms likely.
-Showers likely.
-Highs in the lower 70s.
-Southwest winds 5 to 10 mph.
-Chance of rain 70 percent.”

-The forecast for tonight adds: “Thunderstorms, showers.
-Locally heavy rainfall possible in the evening.
-Lows in the lower 60s.
-South winds 5 to 10 mph.
-Chance of rain 90 percent.”

-The tornado warnings for several counties in Georgia comes after tornadoes pummeled Mississippi and Alabama previously this weekend, leaving 26 dead as reported by The Independent.
+The tornado warnings for several counties in Georgia comes after deadly twisters tore through Mississippi and Alabama on Friday night, killing at least 26 people.

+A flash flood warning is also in effect until 2.30pm in Upson, Meriwether, and Pike counties.

+Almost six per cent of residents in Troup county, more than a thousand customers, were out of power as of midday on Sunday, according to poweroutage.us.

 Join our commenting forum